 Director of Operations

-Leadership and Education Programs Manager
+Leadership Programs Manager

 Stephanie Scott is an emerging water leader in Colorado, however her passion for the resource and empowering people was not her original career path.
 She first worked with wildlife in many capacities: rehabilitating wildlife, zookeeping, and traveling the world to study wildlife management and zoology.
 While exploring how to get people more connected to their natural resources, Stephanie found her passion in water.
 She started working on the non-profit side of water management in 2013 at Trout Unlimited and is a graduate of the highly esteemed Water Leaders program run by Water Education Colorado.
 Stephanie was also deeply engaged in Colorado’s Water Plan, and has worked with municipalities, agriculture and other stakeholders on state water projects.
 She has extensive experience in outreach, education and leadership building, inspiring more informed individuals and communities across Colorado.
-Stephanie manages Water Education Colorado’s leadership and education programs.
-She lives in Thornton with her husband, son and 95-pound lap dog, Roscoe.
+Stephanie manages Water Education Colorado’s leadership programs.
+She lives in Thornton with her husband, children and 95-pound lap dog, Roscoe.

 Digital Content Editor

 Jerd Smith is the digital content editor at Water Education Colorado.
 Prior to joining WEco, she worked as a news editor and reporter for an array of Colorado news outlets including the Rocky Mountain News and the Daily Camera and Times-Call newspapers.
 A former fellow at the Center for Environmental Journalism at the University of Colorado, she has a bachelor’s of science degree in political science from the University of Evansville, in Indiana, and a master’s degree in journalism from Northwestern University.
 When she isn’t reporting and editing, she enjoys hiking, cross country skiing and mountain biking with her husband and two sons.